Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 However, even with the plot similarities, the tone differences are remarkable.
 This new version doesn’t escape the social commentary of the human obsessive need to seek stability and routine, but the main focus is on the action and tension.
 The zombie threat is latent and it never ceases to be.

 The direction of Snyder next to the intelligence in the script of Gunn makes this remake a fun time at the movies.
 It has a great musical selection that includes songs by Johnny Cash, Disturbed and Tree Adams.
 It also features good special effects and glamorous shots.

 But what really elevates the film is the performance of a professional and very solid cast.
-There are no great dialogue gems, but the great chemistry between the characters make up for it.
+There are no great dialogue gems, but the great chemistry between the characters makes up for it.

 Because with the zombies being really threatening, humans seem to be forced to trust the living more quickly.